Guccio163/Guccio163/README.md

 I'm Wiktor, Computer Science 6th semester student.
 I'm mainly focused on Frontend: web and mobile technologies, especially React and React Native, but I'm open for all kind of programming challenges! <br/>

-Currently looking for an internship/junior developer job, so if You like what You see, I encourage You to contact me on Linkedin, Facebook or via email!<br/>
+Currently looking for an internship/junior developer job, so if You like what You see, I encourage You to contact me on Linkedin, Facebook (Wiktor Gut) or via email (wiktorgut.work@gmail.com)!<br/>

 <div align="center">
   <a href="https://www.linkedin.com/in/wiktor-gut-3bb041241/">